bfidatadigipres/dpx_encoding/README.md

 ## Operational environment

-The scripts operate within a defined folder structure, listed here with example files.
+The scripts operate within a defined folder structure.
+These automation_dpx folders are deposited at various storage locations, and the dpx_encoding repository scripts are broken into folder path names to reflect this, eg ‘film_operations’, ‘qnap_film’.
+The automation_dpx folder contents is always formatted like this so the scripts work across locations:

 automation_dpx
 ├── current_errors